Marketcircle/jiraSOAP/README.markdown

 # jiraSOAP - Ruby interface to the JIRA SOAP API

-Uses [handsoap](http://wiki.github.com/unwire/handsoap/) to build a client for the JIRA SOAP API that works on MacRuby as well as Ruby 1.9.
+Uses [handsoap](http://wiki.github.com/unwire/handsoap/) to build a client for the JIRA SOAP API that works on Ruby 1.9 as well as MacRuby.

 You can read the documentation for the
 [latest release](http://rubydoc.info/gems/jiraSOAP/) or